ddpcum/Opioid-Prescribing-Tutorial/opioidtakeaways.md

 [( )] Concerns about legality
 [(x)] Lack of knowledge
 ***
-In one Malaysian [study](https://karger.com/ocl/article-abstract/74/Suppl.%201/24/238162/Improving-Cancer-Pain-Management-in-Malaysia?redirectedFrom=fulltext) 46% felt they lacked knowledge, 40% were concerned about addicition and 38% were concerned about legal issues.
+In one Malaysian [study](https://karger.com/ocl/article-abstract/74/Suppl.%201/24/238162/Improving-Cancer-Pain-Management-in-Malaysia?redirectedFrom=fulltext) 46% felt they lacked knowledge, 40% were concerned about addiction and 38% were concerned about legal issues.
 ***

 Which is the most common concern among patients?